-Do you question the value of cancer, heart attack and stroke plans?
-Why would (or should!) anyone buy a policy that’s so specific?
-We can think of a few good reasons.
+Is there value to selling cancer, heart attack and stroke plans?
+Why would (or should!) anyone buy an insurance policy that’s so specific?
+Let’s take a deeper look at the benefits and payouts.

 Listen to this article:

 Many People Have Cancer or a Heart Attack or Stroke

 These conditions are not rare.
 In fact, heart disease, cancer, and stroke all make the top five in the Centers for Disease Control and Prevention’s list of the leading causes of death in the United States.
 We’d go as far to say that you probably personally know multiple people who have had a heart attack, stroke, or cancer.